GhanaNauticalnfo/GhanaWeb/README.md

 ## Local deployment ##

-See the [docker](docker/README.md#development-environment) documentation for how to start up a local GhanaWeb instance.
+See the [docker](docker/README.md#development-environment) documentation for how to start up a local Ghananautical instance.

 When a local instans is running type